fpassow/trading-game/README.md

     stateUtils.js      -- Functions for finding and changing state.
 Used in reducers and mapStateToProps actions.js         -- All of the Redux action creators rootReducer.js     -- Redux reducer function
+    place              -- Directory containing componets for the port the player is currently at, where you buy and sell cargo, etc. It's just blue water while sailing between ports.
+    ship               -- Directory containing components show the player's ship, the contents of it's hold, food supply, etc. The players "cash box" also displays here. welcome            -- Components for the initial welcome screen, with rules and info.